SwazilandOfficial Name: Kingdom of Swaziland

 CRIME: Crime is a concern and is the most significant threat to U.S. citizens visiting or working in Swaziland.
 Incidents of petty crime and violent crime are prevalent throughout Swaziland.
 Criminals will resort to force if necessary, including deadly force, in order to accomplish their goal.
 Gangs are not deterred by confrontations with their intended victims.
 Carjackings occur in Swaziland, and as with other crimes may become violent if victims do not immediately cooperate.

 Congested, dark urban areas are particularly dangerous at night, but daytime attacks are not uncommon.
 The presence of other people on the street should not be misinterpreted as an indication of security.
 Victims have reported being robbed in the presence of witnesses.
 Pedestrians are cautioned not to wear jewelry or carry expensive or unnecessary valuables in public.
 U.S. citizens are also advised against displaying cell phones and large sums of cash as these items are of particular interest to thieves.
 Money should only be converted at authorized currency exchanges and never with street vendors.
-Never store or leave items of value in your vehicle as thieves break in to unattended vehicles to steal accessible item.
+Never store or leave items of value in your vehicle as thieves break into unattended vehicles to steal accessible items.
 Exercise caution when using local taxis.
 Ensure the taxi you use is from a reputable company.
 Never enter a taxi that is occupied by anyone else besides the driver.
 It is good practice to call a friend to let them know the plate number of the taxi you are using.

 Crime tends to increase during the holiday season from December to January.
 If you are the victim of a crime, you should immediately report the incident to the nearest police station.
 If there is an emergency, the police can be contacted by dialing 999.